Al3zama1/swe-notes/CCNA/12 - Subnetting.md

 ```
 * Broadcast Address:192.168.1.127/25
 ```
-METHOD 1:
-.0 0 0 0 0 0 0 0
-The prefix length is /25, therefore only the 1st bit of the last octet is borrowed.
-Using the trick we can get the next subnet by adding the value of the last borrowed bit.
-Then we just subtract 1 to get the broadcast address of this subnet.

-Value of last borrowed bit = 2^7 = 128
-Therefore 0 + 128 = 128 (next subnet) - 1 = 127 broadcast address

-METHOD 2: turn all host bits to 1.
+METHOD 1: turn all host bits to 1.
 Remember, the first bit was borrowed by the network.
 .0 1 1 1 1 1 1 1 = 127
 ```
 * First usable address: 192.168.1.1/25